Contractual increases to the minimum wage scales effective June 2023 under the National Collective Bargaining Agreement for the Metalworking Industry

 News Flash No. 17/2023

-Subject: Updates on contractual increases in minimum wage rates effective from June 2023 relating to the National Collective Bargaining Agreement for Metalworkers in Industry signed by Federmeccanica-Assistal, Fim, Fiom-Cgil, and Uilm
+Subject: Updates on contractual increases to minimum wage rates effective June 2023 under the National Collective Bargaining Agreement for the Metalworking Industry signed by Federmeccanica-Assistal, Fim, Fiom-Cgil, and Uilm

-Under the new rules for determining minimum contractual wages, introduced by the safeguard clause included in the latest contract renewal of February 5, 2021, which adjusts wages to increases in the cost of living, increases in the minimum contractual wages of the National Collective Bargaining Agreement for Metalworkers are based on an annual ex post verification system. ex post, final assessment of inflation measured by the HICP index, net of major energy costs.
+Under the new rules for determining minimum wages, introduced by the safeguard clause included in the latest collective bargaining agreement renewal of February 5, 2021—which adjusts wages in line with the rising cost of living—increases to the minimum wages under the National Collective Bargaining Agreement for the Metalworking Industry are based on an annual review system ex post, based on final figures, of inflation measured by the HICP index, net of major energy costs.

-From June 1, 2023, salary increases, initially quantified on a provisional basis, could be equal to 6.6%, following ISTAT's announcement of the amount relating to the 2022 HICP adjustment, net of major energy costs.
-The increases from June 2023 would therefore be significantly higher than the overall reference wage increase established in the National Collective Bargaining Agreement for 2023 of 1.44% (equal to €27.00 for level C3).
+Effective June 1, 2023, wage increases—initially estimated on a provisional basis—could amount to 6.6%, following ISTAT’s announcement of the 2022 HICP adjustment figure, calculated net of major energy costs.
+The increases starting in June 2023 would therefore be significantly higher than the overall reference wage increase established in the National Collective Bargaining Agreement (CCNL) for 2023 of 1.44% (equivalent to €27.00 for level C3).